caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 In VideoGameController.cs the line of code: `private readonly VideoGameDbContext _context = context;` adds the db context you use to reference objects from.

 - Prior to this there were three VideoGame objects being used.
-Delete the mock data and replace it with the db context.
+  - Delete the mock data and replace it with the db context.
+Below is an example of before and after.

 BEFORE:
 ```csharp